jetbotml/K3PiCluster/README.md

       - **.\kubectl.exe cluster-info**
       - **.\kubectl.exe config view**

-### Create and Configure the workernodes01-03 from Laptop/Desktop
+### Steps 2-4: Create and Configure the workernodes01-03 from Laptop/Desktop
 1. Flash OS using Raspberry Pi Imager - Ubuntu Server 22.04.3 LTS (64-bit)
 1. Boot the Pi using the new card
 1. Powershell window (xxx.xxx.xxx.xxx = the IP your pi)